statdivlab/rigr/README.md

 If this produces an error, please run `install.packages("remotes")` first then try the above line again.

-**Coming soon:** We are in the process of submitting `rigr` to CRAN, and will update this document with CRAN installation instructions shortly.

 `rigr` is maintained by the [StatDivLab](http://statisticaldiversitylab.com/), but relies on